 It is rare for VoIP systems to experience distorted, dropped, or lagging calls, making it more appealing for businesses around the world as a consistent and reliable mode of communication.

 It comes with a wide range of call features

-These same features are also available with hosted Voice over Internet Protocol systems, including call transfer, call hold, call forwarding, call hunt, auto-attendant phone menus, conference calling, and more.
+These same features are also available with VoIP for small business, such as call transfer, call hold, call forwarding, call hunt, auto-attendant phone menus, conference calling, and more.